...

 With technological advancements, the use of electronic methods for discovery has become increasingly common.
 Attorneys may employ secure electronic platforms or cloud-based storage to submit discovery responses, share documents, and store information.
 These digital solutions provide convenience, enhance accessibility, and streamline the overall discovery process.

-However, traditional methods such as physical document production are still acceptable, where documents are organized in boxes.
+Traditional methods, such as physical document production where documents are organized in boxes, are still acceptable.
 The choice of method often depends on the case’s complexity and the parties’ preferences.

 Depositions in Divorce Cases